G-Formula for Observational Studies under Stratified Interference, with Application to Bed Net Use on Malaria: Analysis of Bed Net Use on Malaria in the Democratic Republic of the Congo

-To investigate the effect of changing the proportion of the entire population who use bed nets, the 10 kilometer clusters were also analyzed using the methods from Section \ref{subgroups}.
-The estimated population means for the general population policy compared to the children-only policy are shown in Figure \ref{fig:subgroups pop means}.
+To investigate the effect of changing the proportion of the entire population who use bed nets, the 10-kilometer clusters were also analyzed using the methods from Section \ref{subgroups} with separate parametric models fit for $S_1$ given $\mathbf{L}, S_2$ and for $S_2$ given $\mathbf{L}.$ The estimated population means for the general population policy compared to the children-only policy are shown in Figure \ref{fig:subgroups}.
 Changes in the general population policy are associated with greater changes in the mean outcome in all individuals and when treated compared to the children-only policy.
 However, the largest difference in estimated population means between the general population policy and the children-only policy is only 0.05.
-For the spillover effect when untreated, the estimates are approximately the same for both the children-only and general population policies.
+For the effect when untreated, the estimates are approximately the same for both the children-only and general population policies.